Cypher1/tako/README.md

 ## Running the tests

-Running the tests should also be fairly simple.
+Running the tests should also be fairly simple, but relies on some dependencies which we will fetch using git.

 ```
+git submodule init
+git submodule update
 make test
 ```